antoniobarbalau/antoniobarbalau.github.io/commonplace/ecology_of_practices.md

 Alternatively, you can count your breath while trying to pay attention to the sensations in your belly.
 Let your thoughts be and count your breath.
 Whenever you realize you've skipped a number, or messed up the numbering, or forgot to count, or forgot where you were with the numbering, start again from 1 without judging yourself.
 If you start again, that's a good thing, it means you've noticed the drift.
 The goal is the practice (of returning when derailed) itself.
 Nothing else.

+This could be done as a seated practice, but more importantly, all throughout the day.
+Whenever commuting or waiting for something, if there's nothing that needs thinking about explicitly, return to your breath, even for one breath.

 **Some useful resources:**
 1. Thich Nhat Hanh - True Love
 2. Thich Nhat Hanh - The Heart of the Buddha's Teachings